 How Much Can a Side-by-Side Tow?

-In addition to hauling and cargo capacity, many SxS machines also have heavy towing capabilities.
+In addition to hauling and cargo capacity, many SxS vehicles also have heavy towing capabilities.
 For landowners who do not have access to a tractor, this can be an important tool.
-In fact, many companies make food plot implements specifically for off-road machines.
-The larger engine displacement and towing capabilities of the SxS mean that food plots can be mowed, sprayed, disked, and planted with great ease via these machines.
+In fact, many companies make food plot implements specifically for off-road vehicles.
+The larger engine displacement and towing capabilities of the SxS mean that food plots can be mowed, sprayed, disked, and planted with great ease via these vehicles.
 While looking at side-by-sides, it’s always important to explore your potential towing capacity.
-Several machines can pull 2,000-pound trailer loads without a problem.
+Several vehicles can pull 2,000-pound trailer loads without a problem.
 But be sure you look at the receiver hitch.
 The 2-inch hitch is standard, but not every manufacturer offers this.

 SxS and Protection from the Elements

 One often overlooked benefit of side-by-sides is the protection they offer from harsh weather conditions.
 Many models have options that allow them to be fitted with a roof, doors, and a windshield.
 Some even come with a fully enclosed cab, with options of heating and even air-conditioning!
 When the temperature drops, the windshield is a necessity.
 Riding an open off-road vehicle in subfreezing temperatures is never fun.
 Side-by-sides allow you to get out of the weather when traveling to and from your hunting locations or retrieving game, which is a tremendous benefit.
 The doors, roof, and windshield help make a SxS more comfortable than an ATV when you are exposed to the elements.
 If your conditions dictate the need for full enclosure, perhaps the SxS is your best choice.